This moon goddess name has risen to the top of the popularity charts.

 But then … magic.

 In 1997, the world met Harry Potter.
 The orphaned boy wizard with a tragic backstory and a heavy destiny began his studies at Hogwarts School of Witchcraft and Wizardry, and the world went with him.
+By the early 2000s, it was a global sensation.

-At first, she more than earns her nickname – Looney – thanks to a love of conspiracy theories and unconventional accessories.
+At first, she more than earns her nickname – Looney – thanks to a love of conspiracy theories and unconventional fashion accessories.
 But she ends up quite heroic by the series’ end.

 The name re-entered the US Top 1000 the same year The Order of the Phoenix was published.
+Actress Evanna Lynch played the role.

 When the movie adaptation followed in 2007, the baby name Luna reached the Top 500.